rukverc/barbaric/README.md

-# Dynamic Web Server with Cross-Platform Build
+# Barbaric Web Server with Cross-Platform Build

 This project demonstrates a standalone dynamic web server capable of serving HTML templates with JSON-configured dynamic content.
-The server can be built and executed on **Linux**, **Windows**, and **macOS** using GitLab CI/CD pipelines.
+The server can be built and executed on **Linux**, **Windows**, and **macOS** using GitHub Actions pipelines.
 The final product is a **standalone binary** that does not require Python to run.

+### Who is this for?

+This project is designed to help beginners or those unfamiliar with programming set up a dynamic web server with minimal effort.
+By following the simple steps outlined here, you can:

+- Serve dynamic HTML content without needing extensive technical knowledge.
+- Easily configure server settings using a `config.json` file.
+- Quickly get started with pre-built binaries or Python scripts.

+If you’re new to web servers, this guide provides a straightforward way to learn and experiment without requiring advanced skills.

 ---